André Boillot

 André Jacques Boillot (8 August 1891 – 8 June 1932) was a French racing driver.
 Born in Valentigney, Doubs, he was the younger brother of race car driver, Georges Boillot.
 Following in his brother's footsteps, André Boillot began racing cars at a young age.
 However, World War I not only disrupted his career but claimed the life of his brother in 1916.

-After the war, André Boillot returned to racing as part of the Peugeot factory team and drove their EXS model to victory in the 1919 Targa Florio.
+After the war, Boillot returned to racing as part of the Peugeot factory team and drove their EXS model to victory in the 1919 Targa Florio.
 Boillot's finish was unique, as he had crashed just around 30 meters before the line in a grandstand, in order to avoid spectators standing on the road.
 Dazed and exhausted, Boillot freed his car from the debris and crossed the finish line in reverse.
 He then had cross the finish line again, this time in the right direction, in order to avoid a potential disqualification.